The Hebrew letter "Mem" has a numeric value of 40. I will cover the letter first and then I will bring in the numerical value meaning.

 - The Israelites crossing the Jordan River to enter the Promised Land (Joshua 3).
 The waters miraculously parted, echoing the crossing of the Red Sea.

-- The Hebrew word for baptism is tevilah, which means "to totally immerse" in water.
+- The Hebrew word for baptism is "tevilah," which means "to totally immerse" in water.

-After three days without water in the desert of Shur, the Israelites came to Marah but found the water there undrinkable because it was bitter (hence the name Marah meaning "bitter").The people grumbled against Moses over the lack of drinkable water.
-The prophet Moses cried out to God, who showed him a piece of wood.
+After leaving the Red Sea the Israelites traveled three days in the desert of Shur without water.
+The Israelites came to waters that were so bitter that they were undrinkable.
+They named them Marah which mean "bitter."The people grumbled against Moses over the lack of drinkable water.
+The prophet Moses cried out to God, who showed him a branch of wood.
 When Moses threw it into the water, the water became sweet and drinkable.

 God then gave the Israelites a statute and rule at Marah, promising them freedom from diseases if they obeyed His commands.
 This was a test of their obedience.